1970 visit by Richard Nixon to the Lincoln Memorial

 Nixon (left) at the Lincoln Memorial with student protester Bob Moustakas.

 The Lincoln Memorial at night in 2014.

-In the early hours of May 9, 1970, President Richard Nixon made an unplanned visit to the Lincoln Memorial where he spoke with anti-war protesters and students for almost two hours.
+In the early hours of Richard Nixon, the 37th president of the United States, made an unplanned visit to the Lincoln Memorial where he spoke with anti-war protesters and students for almost two hours.
 The protesters were conducting a vigil in protest of Nixon's recent decision to expand the Vietnam War into Cambodia and the recent deaths of students in the Kent State shootings.